By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 440|Page: 1|3 min read

 George Stinney, the Scottsboro boys, James Hanover Thompson, and David Simpson; these are just the names of a few little Black boys ranging from 6 to preteens that were jailed and even murdered because of the color of their skin.
-The black communities were treated like criminals and lesser than humans by the hands of the white people’s discrimination.
-Black children were barred from students who had white kids, barred from food markets, barred from restaurants; the Black community faced inequality every single day.
-Being tired of being treated as if they weren’t humans, the black community created the Civil Rights movement whereas white racist people didn’t take too kindly to their protest.
-In the “Letter from Birmingham Jail” the author Martin Luther King Jr. responds to his criticizers claiming he won’t back down from his protests as it is just to break laws when those laws are unjust.
-To support his position, he uses the reoccurring themes of racism and justice.
+The Black communities were treated like criminals and lesser than humans by the hands of the white people’s discrimination.
+Black children were barred from schools that had white kids, barred from food markets, barred from restaurants; the Black community faced inequality every single day.
+Being tired of being treated as if they weren’t humans, the Black community initiated the Civil Rights Movement, whereas white racist individuals didn’t take too kindly to their protests.
+In the “Letter from Birmingham Jail,” the author Martin Luther King Jr. responds to his criticizers, asserting that he won’t back down from his protests as it is just to break laws when those laws are unjust.
+To support his position, he uses the recurring themes of racism and justice (King, 1963).

-Martin Luther King Jr. addresses his critic’s concerns about him only going to Birmingham to cause trouble when he was fulfilling a promise to a local affiliation of his organization; which was to go down to Birmingham and engage in a nonviolent direct-action program if it were needed.
-However, although his attendance was based on a promise, he also provides a moral reason to his visitation.
-Dr. King calls out his critic’s ignorance towards the racism and discrimination causing their protest, claiming he is compelled to fight injustice in any place it is located, therefore his moral justification is to combat the injustice being practiced in Birmingham.
-He establishes a rational tone to refute the protests image as lawbreakers.
+Martin Luther King Jr. addresses his critics’ concerns about him only going to Birmingham to cause trouble when he was fulfilling a promise to a local affiliation of his organization; which was to go down to Birmingham and engage in a nonviolent direct-action program if it were needed.
+However, although his attendance was based on a promise, he also provides a moral reason for his visitation.
+Dr. King calls out his critics’ ignorance towards the racism and discrimination causing their protest, claiming he is compelled to fight injustice wherever it is located, therefore his moral justification is to combat the injustice being practiced in Birmingham.
+He establishes a rational tone to refute the protest’s image as lawbreakers (King, 1963).

-Dr. King clarifies the goal of his protests; which was to force a situation that’ll make the white folks uncomfortable as only till then, they will be willing to make negotiations.
-And in this case, with his critics calling out his protests, it appears to be working.
+Dr. King clarifies the goal of his protests; which was to force a situation that’ll make the white folks uncomfortable as only then, they will be willing to make negotiations.
+In this case, with his critics calling out his protests, it appears to be working.
+Dr. King’s approach is not only about the present struggle but also about creating a future where such protests would no longer be necessary.
+His commitment to nonviolence and his insistence on the moral imperative of his actions underscore the depth of his dedication to justice (King, 1963).

 Browse our vast selection of original essay samples, each expertly formatted and styled